cosmic-zip/maidz/README.md

 XMPP generally supports OTR.

-Here you ﬁnd a tutorial on how to use OTR with Pidgin.
+Here you find a tutorial on how to use OTR with Pidgin.

 Secure and Encrypted VoIP